iamkanishka/HTML-Practice/Readme.md

 24. Adding Videos in the HTML using video and Source Elements with src and type attributes - HTML
 25. Adding Video Features like autoplay, loop, muted, poster & preload for the Video element - HTML
 26. Adding Audio Content in HTML Document using Audio element and its attributes - HTML
+27. History of Iframe, Object & Embed Other embedding technologies - HTML